ankurgupta10/font2unicode/README.md

 # How it works
-Each font has to be mapped to unicode chars. sandhis needs to done as per font's placement of letters special handing required for R on top (कर्कंधु),  chotee ki matra ि ,
+Each font has to be mapped to unicode chars.
+Sandhis needs to done as per font's placement of letters. special handing required for R on top (कर्कंधु),  chotee ki matra ि ,